SurveyMan/SurveyMan/README.md

 # Development

 If you would like to help out with SurveyMan development, fork this repository and issue a pull request to the `untested` branch.
 Working on the SurveyMan codebase requires make and maven.
-To get started, run `make .deps`.
+To get started, run `make deps`.
 For each pull, make sure to run `make clean`, since this will update any changes made to customizable files located in your surveyman home directory.

 ### Installation